anycable/docs.anycable.io/docs/guides/client-side.md

 confirmed or rejected.
 Calling `channel.disconnect()` removes the subscription immediately and sends the `unsubscribe` command asynchronously.

-Multiple instances with the same identifier are safe: the SDK makes a single real subscription and fans messages out to every instance.
+Multiple instances with the same identifier are safe: the SDK creates a single real subscription and delivers messages to every instance.
 Two components can independently `new NotificationsChannel()` + `cable.subscribe(...)` and both receive updates; the server-side unsubscribe happens only when the last one disconnects.